 Figure 3.
-Eleven sites where AWACs with co-mounted sensors (AWAC-01 to 11) and fours sites with seabed frames with light & multi-sonde sensors (Pos-12 to 15) have been deployed for the project.
+Tens sites where AWACs with co-mounted sensors (AWAC 01 to 11) and fours sited with seabed frames with light & multi-sonde sensors (Pos 12 to 15) have been or are planned to be deployed for the project.